Since colds are caused by a virus for which there’s no cure, there isn’t one easy fix to prevent them from happening or make them go away.

 When symptoms of congestion hit your sinuses, you can feel cranial pressure and “stuffed up” in your nasal passages.
 This sinus headache is typically the main symptom people associate with a “head cold.”

-That’s why diphenhydramine might be better for drying up a runny nose.
-Diphenhydramine is an antihistamine, which means it reduces your body’s natural reaction to irritants and pathogens.
-It also might make you drowsy, which is why it’s best to take this medication at bedtime.
+That’s why diphenhydramine (also known as Benadryl) might be better for drying up a runny nose if you do not feel too congested.
+Diphenhydramine is an antihistamine, which means it reduces your body’s natural reaction to irritants and pathogens, which may help if your runny nose is because your body is releasing histamines.
+Benadryl also might make you drowsy, which is why it’s best to take this medication at bedtime.

 A stuffy nose can leave you feeling like you’re struggling to take in fresh air.
 It can also linger in your sinuses even after other symptoms fade.